What Is Cava? Spanish Sparkling Wine, Styles & Pairings

 • Pere Ventura: Founded in the early 1990s, Pere Ventura has quickly made a name for itself, focusing on innovation and quality, offering distinctively crisp and aromatic Cavas.

 How long should you store Cava?
 That depends!
-Due to the aging requirements, Cavas are released to market when they are ready to be consumed, so there isn’t a real need to age your bottles at home.
+Due to the aging requirements, most Cavas are released to market when they are ready to be consumed, so there isn’t a real need to age your bottles at home.
 However, if you are interested in aging Cava, you should do so in ideal conditions and with a quality bottle.

 Serving Cava